 If your child’s fever and discomfort aren’t lessened by giving paracetamol and ibuprofen, don’t panic, but call your GP immediately or head to A&E.

-- If your baby is more than two months old and weighs at least 4kg (9lbs), you can give him infant paracetamol.
+• If your baby is more than two months old and weighs at least 4kg (9lbs), you can give them infant paracetamol.

-- If he is over three months old and weighs 5kg (11lbs) or more, you can give him infant ibuprofen.
+• If they are over three months old and weigh 5kg (11lbs) or more, you can give them infant ibuprofen.